geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/user-interface-configuration.md

 ## Record View

 -   **Record view**:
--   **Show Social bar**: If enabled the social bar (links to facebook, twitter etc) are enabled in record view.
+-   **Show Social bar**: If enabled, the social media bar is enabled in record view.

 ## Editor Application